bozsahin/ccglab/README.md

 <li> <code>sudo yum install wget</code>
 </ol>

-<b>For OTHER LINUXES</b>
+<b>For other linuxes</b>

-Arch, Suse, MacOS do not seem to have the peculiar Ubuntu and RedHat/Fedora caste of packages, so everything should be fine to run the CCGlab installer.
+Arch and Suse do not seem to have the peculiar Ubuntu and RedHat/Fedora caste of packages, so everything should be fine to run the CCGlab installer.

 <a name="install">